cdefgah/whatsapp-jpeg-repair/README.md

 ```
 WhatsAppJpegRepair -srcPath=/home/username/Documents/Photos/WhatsAppFiles -dontWaitToClose=true
 ```
 this call will use folder `/home/username/Documents/Photos/WhatsAppFiles` as a source files path, and application will be closed as it finished files processing.
-All repaired files will be stored to the default destination folder `fixed-files` (check `-destPath` option description above).
+All repaired files will be stored to the default destination folder `repaired-files` (check `-destPath` option description above).

 `-useCurrentModificationDateTime` - when set to `true`, this switch sets current date/time as repaired files' 'modified' attribute.
 By default it is set `false`: all repaired files retain the same file modification date/time as source (broken) image files.